 - Take All Purpose Flour along with Sugar and ½ Tsp. salt in a bowl and mix properly.

 - Add 1 Tbsp.
-Oil to the Flour and mix until Flour turns sandy in texture.
+Oil to the Flour and mix.
+The mixture should feel sand-like.

-- Now Knead Flour using water to make soft dough.
+- Now knead Flour using water to make a soft dough.
 It took me 1 Cup water to knead the dough.

 - Cover the dough with a wet cloth and leave it for 30 minutes.